 You may request an estimate of the costs you will have to pay when your health care provider proposes an inpatient admission, procedure, or other covered service.
 You can request this cost estimate in writing using an online form or by phone.
 To send an online written request, log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.
 Just follow the steps to request a cost estimate for health care services you are planning to receive.
 To request an estimate by phone, call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 Blue Cross and Blue Shield will give you a cost estimate within two working days of the date your request is received.
-Blue Cross and Blue Shield shield in clube an estimate of the maximum allowed charge and your cost share amount, if there is any, for the proposed covered service.
+Blue Cross and Blue Shield so response will include an estimate of the maximum allowed charge and your cost share amount, if there is any, for the proposed covered service, and your health care provider's network status.